Nickel–lithium battery

-The nickel–lithium battery, also known as Ni–Li, is a battery using a nickel hydroxide cathode and lithium anode.
+The nickel–lithium battery (Ni–Li) is a battery using a nickel hydroxide cathode and lithium anode.
 The two metals cannot normally be used together in a battery, as there are no electrolytes compatible with both.
 The LISICON design uses a layer of porous glass to separate two electrolytes in contact with each metal.
 The battery is predicted to hold more than twice as much energy per kilogram as lithium-ion batteries, and to be safer.
 However, the battery will be complex to manufacture and durability issues have yet to be resolved.
-Ni-Li has a very high cell potential, but is limited in capacity by the cathode material.
+Ni–Li has a very high cell potential, but is limited in capacity by the cathode material.